 Our Centre consists currently of over 60 postgraduate researchers from around the UK, Europe and the globe.
 Our UK and EU students receive a stipend to cover living expenses and fees, and we are normally able to offer small number also to International students.
 Industry-orientated studentships may also include a top-up to the stipend.

 Metamaterials have properties beyond those found in nature, and have found application across the electromagnetic and acoustic domains.
 In 2018, we will run projects ranging from fundamental explorations of physics through to device design.
 Our students will research a wide range of metastructures spanning 10 orders of scale, from quantum considerations on the atomic scale through to plasmonics and biomimetics and the manufacture of novel composites at the nano-scale.
 From the control of electron spin (spintronics) and magnonics, to the centimetre and millimetre scale in both acoustics and the RF and microwave regimes.

 XM² is interdisciplinary in nature, with projects taking place across Physics and Engineering.

 Our core themes are

 The first year of the studentship includes a 6-month-project, and a substantial programme of training.
 Students will choose from a wide range of taught modules, and participate in academic and personal development skills-based workshops, together with creativity events and conference-style meetings.
 Students will also be expected to disseminate their results to the international community via high-impact publications and international conferences.
 They will spend time working with our partners at international universities, research institutes, and industry.

-The University of Exeter is a top 10 UK university, a global top 100 university, and a member of the elite Russell Group of institutions.
+The University of Exeter is a top 10 UK university and a member of the elite Russell Group of institutions.
 The University has committed itself to a substantial expansion in its science base and within Physics and Engineering, over £10m has been spent on infrastructure since 2008 and the fields of electromagnetic materials, nanomaals and graphene have seen 25 new academic staff appointed.